 Bachelor Courses in English

 Business, Industrial Technology, Mass Communications, and Fine Arts.
-Other disciplines may be possible (excluding nursing and education).
+Other disciplines may occasionally be possible (excluding nursing and education).
 Students taking a full course load normally register for 12 credit hours, which represents 4 courses each meeting 3 hours per week.
 Enrollment in 15 credit hours (5 courses) may be possible in consultation with the home school coordinator.
 For class schedules, click here (choose classes numbered 500 and below).
 Course descriptions are available here.

 Master Courses in English